 Share issuance costs incurred on the issuance of the Company's shares are charged directly to share capital.

-Notes to the consolidated financial statements For the Years Ended October 31, 2015 and 2014 (Expressed in Canadian Dollars)
+Notes to the Consolidated Financial Statements Years Ended October 31, 2016 and 2015 (Expressed in Canadian Dollars)

 3. Summary of Significant Accounting Policies (continued)